By Arielle Grinshpan, Tom Provine, and Adrien Glover

-Italy’s capital city of Rome is always on the must-visit list, and 2016 is a big one for the Eternal City: Pope Francis I has declared a Jubilee Year, seen by the Church as a period for universal pardon, when pilgrims can make the rounds of Rome's great basilicas and "cleanse their souls of sin."
-Whether for religious or cultural reasons, don’t miss the special Jubilee tours (from city packages to guided walks) created in honor of this historic event.
-Heathens take note: The recently uncovered pagan basilica—an underground place of worship for a mysterious cult 2,000 years ago—is now open to the public.
-And, everyone should see the newly restored (scaffolding-free!)
-Trevi fountain.
+TItaly’s capital city of Rome is always on the must-visit list, and 2016 is a big one for the Eternal City.
+Pope Francis I has declared a Jubilee Year, seen by the Church as a period for universal pardon, when pilgrims can make the rounds of Rome's great basilicas and "cleanse their souls of sin."
+Whether for religious or cultural reasons, don’t miss the special Jubilee tours, from city packages to guided walks, created in honor of this historic event.
+Furthermore, the recently uncovered pagan basilica, an underground place of worship for a mysterious cult 2,000 years ago, is now open to the public.
+Another attraction not to be missed is the newly restored Trevi fountain.

-Don’t Miss: Essential for anyone visiting Rome, the ItaliaPass entitles members to hundreds in savings—tours, restaurants, shopping, and even airfare and VIP access to the ItaliaPass Lounge, a modern oasis at Termini train station.
+Don’t Miss: Essential for anyone visiting Rome, the ItaliaPass entitles members to hundreds in savings on tours, restaurants, shopping, and even airfare and VIP access to the ItaliaPass Lounge, a modern oasis at Termini train station.
 Join here.

 It’s no secret that the Dolomites, the Alps of Italy, are a skier’s dream, and several new chalets have opened in South Tyrol.
-Chalet Zeno in San Cassiano is a new three-suite apartment, part of the Rosa Alpina Hotel & Spa and one of the area’s best properties (and a fave of George Clooney).
+One of the area's best properties, Chalet Zeno in San Cassiano, is a new three-suite apartment, part of the Rosa Alpina Hotel & Spa, and is a favourite destination of George Clooney.
 Its terrace has an outdoor tub and guests have access to the award-winning spa and surrounding scenic Alta Badia slopes.
-Or, stay nearby at the new Naturhotel Miraval, a family-run hotel filled with chic leather armchairs and firepits, and natural, simple wood accents.
-It’s the nicest log cabin you’ve ever seen!
+You can also stay nearby at the new Naturhotel Miraval, a family-run hotel filled with chic leather armchairs and firepits, and natural, simple wood accents.
+It will be the nicest log cabin you’ve ever seen!

 Train from Milan: 3.5 hours; from $36.
 Book your rail ticket here.